salesforce/lwc/docs/restrictions.md

- # Raptor Restrictions
+ # Lightning Web Components Restrictions

-This document describes a series of restrictions, and limitations of Raptor Elements, and why they are in place.
+This document describes a series of restrictions, and limitations of Lightning Web Components Elements, and why they are in place.
 This is mostly intended for authors of LWC components.

 ## Components Restrictions